Deluxecoder12/Factory-Focus/ProjectDescription.md

 ### SQL Database:

-Implement a local SQL database (e.g., SQL Server Express) to store the collected performance data for analysis and visualization.
+Implement a local SQL database to store the collected performance data for analysis and visualization.

 ### KPI Dev: